Posts

 Jesus delivered a demonized Gentile while traveling through hostile territory, demonstrating his vast authority over Satan – Mark 5:1-20 .
 The declaration that Jesus had come to the “ other side of the sea ” links this next story to the preceding incident when he calmed the storm.
 His plan to crossover the Sea of Galilee set in motion the series of events that followed.
 Having calmed the storm, he next encountered the demonized man who had a violent “storm” raging within.

-One day, after teaching the multitude, Jesus set out to cross the Sea of Galilee.
-But a violent storm descended suddenly, frightening the disciples.
-Storms were common enough on that body of water, and several of the men were fishermen familiar with its moods.
-Their terror indicated this was an especially severe storm.
+Despite his miracle of calming a storm on the Sea of Galilee, Christ’s disciples still could not recognize who he was – Mark 4:35-41.
+After teaching the multitude, Jesus left the area to cross the Sea of Galilee, but a violent storm descended suddenly on the lake, frightening the disciples.
+Storms were common enough on that body of water, and several of the men with Jesus were fishermen familiar with the region’s weather.
+Their terror indicates this was an especially severe storm.

 Lord of Sabbath